The Truth (2019 film): Production

 In July 2018, it was announced Catherine Deneuve, Juliette Binoche and Ethan Hawke would join the film's cast.
 It is Kore-eda's first film set outside Japan and not in his native language.

 Production began in October 2018. Éric Gautier served as the film's cinematographer.

-Release and reception
+Release

 In January 2019, IFC Films and Curzon Artificial Eye acquired U.S. and U.K. distribution rights to the film.
 The film had its world premiere at the Venice Film Festival on 28 August 2019.
 It also screened at the Toronto International Film Festival on 9 September 2019.

 It was scheduled to be released in the United States and United Kingdom on 20 March 2020.
 However, it was pulled from the schedule due to the COVID-19 pandemic.